Dumach/bench_manager/README.md

 # Bench Manager
 <img src="bench_manager/public/images/fa-gamepad.svg" width="250">

-Bench Manager is a graphical user interface to emulate the functionalities of Frappé Bench.
+Bench Manager is a graphical user interface to emulate the functionalities of Frappe Bench.
 Like the command line utility it helps you install apps, manage multiple sites, update apps and much more.

 ## Installation

 Create a new site called bench-manager.local and install Bench Manager on the site.

 ### Automated (preferred)